This Is Going to Hurt (TV series): Broadcast

+It began airing on AMC+ in the United States on 2 June 2022.

 Reception

 Critical response

-The series was positively received by critics, with review aggregator Rotten Tomatoes reporting 94% approval over 36 reviews with an average rating of 8.9.
+The series was met with widespread acclaim by critics, with review aggregator Rotten Tomatoes reporting 95% approval over 43 reviews with an average rating of 9/10.
 The website's critics consensus reads, "Ben Whishaw's live-wire performance of an exhausted doctor powers This is Going to Hurt, a smart drama full of humor and pain."
 Metacritic, which uses a weighted average, assigned a score of 91 out of 100 based on 20 critics, indicating "universal acclaim".

 The Radio Times rated the opening episode 5/5 stars, with Lauren Morris writing "the comedy drama impresses with its strong cast, bolstered by the show's soundtrack of mid-noughties earworms", while Lucy Mangan for The Guardian, rating the first episode 4/5 stars, wrote that it "pulls no punches in portraying the difficulties of life as a junior medic".
 However, Rachel Cooke of the New Statesman found "unlikability" of the characters to be a "problem".

 Ed Cumming for The Independent praised the "good sense" casting of Whishaw in the main role.
 Cumming thought it was unlike other medical dramas, such as Holby City.
 He believed they shared the same principles, being that "in TV and in life: the stakes are always high in a hospital".
 Katie Rosseinsky writing for the Evening Standard liked the "nostalgia in the show’s mid-Noughties backdrop".
 She also praised Whishaw; noting that the rate of drama is chaotic but Whishaw is "such an engaging performer that the whole thing feels effortlessly authentic".
 She added that while Whishaw is "the anchor in the whirlwind of the ward" the show has a "similarly impressive" ensemble cast.
 Rosseinsky praised Mod for her "standout in her first major TV role" and added that Kadiff Kirwan "is enjoyably superior as Adam’s peer Julian".
 The critic concluded that the show is "a deeply nuanced tribute that’s by turns horribly funny, heartbreakingly sad and righteously angry".
 Jack King from GQ branded Shruti's story as the show's "most compelling, heart-wrenching subplots".
 He praised Mod's performance and called her "2022's first bona fide breakout".